Large Foreign Media

 “Deep political polarization of the media scene persisted, while growing competition from big regional media placed additional strain on the local media market”, it was said in the report.

-According to Agency for Electronic Media report from July 12, television Vijesti D.O.O. had the highest in-house production of content compared to other commercial broadcasters in Montenegro.
-Television Vijesti D.O.O.had 38 percent in-house production, Prva TV 26 percent, Adria TV 24 percent while television Nova M had 12 percent.
+According to the Agency for Electronic Media report from July 12, 2023. television Vijesti d.o.o.. had the highest in-house production of content compared to other commercial broadcasters in Montenegro.
+Television Vijesti d.o.o. had 38 percent in-house production, Prva TV 26 percent, Adria TV 24 percent while television Nova M had 12 percent.

 The same report showed that in-house production in smaller commercial televisions is on average 23 percent.
-Also, larger commercial televisions have smaller production costs as they get programs and content from their mother companies.
+These figures are low because in-house production is expensive.
+However, larger commercial televisions have smaller production costs as they get programs and content from their parent companies.

-Agency for Electronic Media said that most of media in the country need some kind of state help.
+The Agency for Electronic Media said that most of the media in the country depend on some kind of financial support from the state.

-“However, the model of help has to supports broadcasters who respect professional standards, produce significant amounts of their own programming, broadcast content of importance to local communities, and reduce regional differences in program availability.
+“However, the model of help has to support broadcasters that respect professional standards, produce significant amounts of their own programming, broadcast content of importance to local communities, and reduce regional differences in program availability.
 Creating such a model will be a serious challenge”, the Agency said.